 ...

 It is recognized that this situation is not optimal.
 A preferable scenario would be to state in the CV mapping file whether the values should be provided or not.
 This will be a topic for future cross-PSI discussions and further development of the PSI validator framework.

+Change from version 1.0.0

+The main change from version 1.0.0 to version 1.0.1 is the extended support for SRM technique.
+This includes the structural representation of transitions, specific semantic rules, additional CV terms and validation.
+Details can be found in Section 5.4.5.

 Resolved Design and scope issues